 To meet the needs of students entering the University with Course Code S on Math Placement Test, or with credit for 050.
+Completion of Math 104 is required for entry into some degree granting colleges.
 In addition, students placing at course code R, and who need Math 148, must take 104 prior to enrolling in 148.

 We assume that all students in the course need mathematics as a tool and will continue in mathematics courses (148, 150, 151, etc.).
+These will include students in physical sciences, biological sciences, agricultural sciences, math, engineering or computer science curriculum.
 Many students will have had three or four years of high school math.